Cosmological constraints in covariant $f(Q)$ gravity with different connections: Data and methodology

 (v) The evolutions of dark energy EoS $w_Q$ are shown in Fig. \ref{figw1} and Fig. \ref{figw2}, where the mean value of $w_Q$ (red line) and its 1$\sigma$ C.L. region (green band) are displayed.
-It can be easily found the phantom crossing behavior happens in the $f(Q)_3$ and $f(Q)_k$ models, which is absent in $f(Q)_1$ models.
-However the $f(Q)_2$ models does not have such a significant phantom crossing behavior.
-Using Eqs. \eqref{modF21} \eqref{wQ}, quite a large amplitude of $w_Q$ in the figures indicates the appearance of the negative dark energy density $\rho_Q<0$ in the Exp-$f(Q)_k$, Inv-$f(Q)_3$ and Inv-$f(Q)_k$ models.
+It can be easily found the phantom crossing behavior happens in the Inv-$f(Q)_2$, Exp/Inv-$f(Q)_3$ and Exp-$f(Q)_k$ models, which is absent in $f(Q)_1$ models.
+However the Exp-$f(Q)_2$ and Inv-$f(Q)_k$ models does not have such a significant phantom crossing behavior.
+For the Inv-$f(Q)_2$ in Fig. \ref{figw2}, the phantom crossing behavior disappears in the blue band of $w_Q$ corresponding to the case of $\Omega_m<0.25$.
+Using Eqs. \eqref{modF21} \eqref{wQ}, quite a large amplitude of $w_Q$ in the figures indicates the appearance of the negative dark energy density $\rho_Q<0$ in the Exp-$f(Q)_3$, Inv-$f(Q)_2$ and Inv-$f(Q)_3$ models.